 In exchange for locking your money in place, the bank gives you a higher interest rate than you can get with a savings account.
 If you are going to sit on the money for a year or longer, then a CD might be a good place to safely store your cash.

-If you have high interest debt like credit cards or pay day loans then there is no better place to take your 2,000 dollars than paying it off.
+If you have high interest debt like credit cards or pay day loans then there is no better place to take your 2,000 dollars than paying that debt off.
 The reason is the interest rates are so high on these debts that you will save money long term by getting them out of your life.

 Not only that, you will feel so much freer not having the burden of debt messing with you.